kodebae/Docker-Runbook/README.md

 **Docker IS NOT a virtual machine.** Docker will virtualize the application layer and use the Kernel of the host.
 It doesn't have it own Kernel.
 A virtual machine has it's own Kernel and also uses the application layer.
 Docker image files are much smaller.
 Docker containers takes seconds,not minuets.

-### Microservices Risks
-| It's important to note that microservices come with their own risk factors preinstalled.
-- unnecessarily complexity
-- changes impact numerous services
-- complex security
-- complexity is added to resolve complexity issues
-- testing might appear simpler, but usually isn't
-- deployment may appear simpler, but usually isn't
-- multiple databases
-- latency issues may be added via the API layer.
-So additional testing is required
-- Transient errors, implement retry strategies to fix this
-- multiple points of failure can occur instead of SPoF

-### Microservices Benefits
-| There are also plenty of benefits preinstalled into microservices as well.
-- improved fault isolation, less risk of single points of failure
-- eliminate vendor or technology lock-in
-- easy to understand
-- smaller and faster to deploy
-- scalability

 ## Basics
 ---
 1. What is a Docker Image?